ngcuongst/up2dep/README.md

 Link to the virtual machine: https://up2dep.cispa.saarland/up2dep.ova

+# For those who'd like to dig deeper inside Up2Dep
-# Library database
+## Library database
 Currently, when you run Up2Dep, it will download the library database from our web server.
-However, we also provide this data base in sqlite_data folder.
+However, we also provide this database in [sqlite_data](https://github.com/ngcuongst/up2dep/tree/master/sqlite_data) folder.
 Please bear in mind that, both (database from our web service and the data inside sqlite_data folder) are a snapshot or our database in January 2019 which we used for the study/evaluation in our paper, and are not the newest version.
 Up2Dep uses this database internally, however, if you would like to check the database, you should have sqlite installed on your machine.

 In the database, you will find 1852 sqlite files, of which the main.sql file contains general information about all libraries, and the remaining 1851 files contain detailed information of 1851 libraries (updability, API availability, vulnerability, cryptographic API misuse).

+## Library crawlers
+We also provide here the crawlers, so you can also download the libraries (and their versions) that we use [LibScout](https://github.com/reddr/LibScout) and [CryptoAnalysis](https://github.com/CROSSINGTUD/CryptoAnalysis) component of Cognicrypt to analyze and built the aforementioned database.
+#